hyphanet/website/content/2019-09-09-false-positives.md

             observer.

-If they cannot provide this, they cannot get a robust statistical result.
-If they do not want to provide this to the court, they prevent the court from checking their claims.
+If observers cannot provide this minimal information, they cannot get a robust statistical result.
+If they do not want to provide this to a court, they prevent the court from checking their claims.

 Yes, it is hard to correctly trace activity in Freenet to a